UmairAhmedImran/web_with_JS/README.md

 # web_with_JS
-Website for students, teachers, and parents to login
+Website for students, teachers, and parents to login and see school activities